-Problems with erosion are not expected if closure, scarification, and/or surface cover measures (seeding, mulching, slash cover, etc.) are used on temporary roads, skid trails, and landings following timber harvest and fuel treatment activities.
-We are entering stands with acceptable percentages (estimated less than 5 percent) of existing detrimental condition from old compaction.
-Maximizing use of existing skid trails where possible should result in soil damage remaining within the acceptable MHFP standard of 15 percent following timber harvest and fuels treatment.
+Problems with erosion are not expected on slopes less than 15-20%.
+Some very minor erosion may occur on steeper slopes, but it would be minimal compared to what was observed on some of the old skid trails in the riparian area.
+There are few locations where slope exceeds 15-20%, and when it does it is a very short slope distance.
+Short slope distance reduces the amount of energy flowing water can gather to move soil particles downhill.
+Erosion risk is further reduced if road closures, scarification, and/or surface cover measures (seeding, mulching, slash cover, etc.) are used on temporary roads, skid trails, and landings following timber harvest and fuel treatment activities.
+Stands proposed for harvest have 1 to 2 percent existing detrimental soil condition.
+Maximizing use of existing skid trails where possible should result in soil damage remaining well within the acceptable MHFP standard of 15 percent following timber harvest and fuels treatment.
+Expected detrimental soil condition values following all activities may increase to approximately the 10 percent range, then gradually improve over time as was observed from looking at past impacts.
 The area is expected to remain productive over the long term provided the area impacted is below 15 percent.